inchmeal/inchmeal.github.io/app/_sicp/ch-1/notes.markdown

 - They may be named by variables.
 - They may be passed as arguments to procedures.
 - They may be returned as the results of procedures.
-- They may be included in data structures.65
+- They may be included in data structures.

 Lisp, unlike other common programming languages, awards procedures full first-class status.
 This poses challenges for efficient implementation, but the resulting gain in expressive power is enormous.